CSC207-2023Y-UofT/Transit-Simulator/README.md

 model schedules to the average customer, as well as offering statistics to the 'local' transit company who 'made' the program.

-This program is :
+This program is:
 - A group project for CSC207 in Summer 2023.
-- Coded mostly in Java.
+- Made with Java.
-- A demonstration of clean architecture and design patterns in programming.
+- A demonstration of Clean Architecture and design patterns in programming.

 This program is licensed under the terms of the MIT license.